 Caution: Always use dry dust cloth to clean the air purifier.
 Always unplug the device before maintenance.
 Unplugged the unit when it is not in use.
 Always follow the user manual when it comes to maintenance.

 A. No, but you can wash the filter surface softly with a dry microfiber dust cloth.

 A. In every 6 months or after 3000 hrs of usage.
 Filter life indicator light will be turned on when the filter needs to replace.

 Q. Does this produce ozone?

-A. Very low which is a safe level as they say.
-By the way, you can turn the anion OFF.
+A. Very low, which is below the safe level, and it also CARB certified.
+By the way, you can turn the Anion OFF.

 Q. Does it remove dust?

 A. Yes, as the filter is true HEPA, which can remove 99.97% particles that are sized 0.3 microns and higher, including dust, pollen, pet dander.